wdoganowski/tv3_call_center_analyzer/README.md

 - `recordings/` - The input directory for the mp3 files with the recordings
 - `transcribes/` - The directory with the json file with the Amazon Transcribe results
-- `output/` - The directory with the translation and analyzys ready for sending out
+- `output/` - The directory with the translation and analyses ready for sending out

+Further explanation is available here in [the article describing this project](thttps://github.com/wdoganowski/cloud-chronicles/tree/95af666925520705a2e2334e373639128f09cd8a/08.%20Transforming%20Call%20Center%20Analytics%20with%20AWS%20Bedrock).

 ## Preparation